 Festa del Cristo degli Abissi

-U Fistinu of Saint Rosalia is one of Sicily's biggest festivals held July 10-15 in Palermo.
+U Fistinu of Saint Rosalia is one of Sicily's biggest festivals held mid-July in Palermo.
 The procession centers around a 50-foot high float with a statue of Saint Rosalia and a musical band inside.
-There is lots of feasting and music.
+It culminates with a big fireworks show in the Foro Italico.

-Disfida degli Arceri di Terra e di Corte
+Disfida degli Arcieri di Terra e di Corte